How to format an ebook for publishing

 Although it is always preferable to use your own book cover, If you’re not serious about getting a professionally designed book cover, you can use any of the Amazon templates to create your book cover.

-Keywords
+Use of Keywords

 As you’d probably know, Amazon has it’s own in-built search engine which allow users to search for items and find them on Amazon website.